arpanraj/Position-Identification-from-photo/README.md

 To use this code, follow these steps:

+1. install requirements.txt

-1. Set the paths to your image folder and vector CSV file in the script.
+2. Set the paths to your image folder and vector CSV file in the script.

 ```python
 image_folder = '/path/to/your/image/folder/'